-YOU NEED TO EAT IMMEDIATELY AFTER A WORKOUT
+MYTH 18: YOU NEED TO EAT IMMEDIATELY AFTER A WORKOUT

 Research indicates that protein synthesis (your ability to create muscle) is primed about one to three hours after your workout.
 That’s why you’ve been told to eat immediately after your workout.
 But most of that research is based on people who didn’t eat before training.
 If you eat a protein-filled meal before your workout, you’ll still have amino acids available, meaning the timing of your post-workout meal is less important.

-PROTEIN IS DANGEROUS FOR YOUR KIDNEYS
+MYTH 19: PROTEIN IS DANGEROUS FOR YOUR KIDNEYS

-HIGH FRUCTOSE SUGAR IS WORSE THAN REGULAR SUGAR
+MYTH 20: HIGH FRUCTOSE SUGAR IS WORSE THAN REGULAR SUGAR

 High-fructose sugar gets a bad rap these days.
 From a chemical structure standpoint, high fructose corn syrup (HFCS) is nearly identical to table sugar, says nutritionist Alan Aragon.
 And while you can find HFCS is many foods, it's not more likely to cause overeating (as argued by several in the anti-HFCS camp).
 In fact, research in the American Journal of Clinical Nutrition found that there is no difference between real sugar and HFCS on your hunger, fullness or overall caloric intake.

 Change your life with MyPlate by LIVE